Collaboration

 iCOSHELLs Project

-The iCOSHELLs project supports the EU Mission ‘A Soil Deal for Europe,’ aiming to restore healthy soils by 2030.
-Specifically, iCOSHELLs focuses on three key objectives: reducing soil pollution and promoting restoration, improving soil structure and biodiversity, and increasing soil literacy among society.
+The iCOSHELLs project supports the EU Mission Soil ‘A Soil Deal for Europe,’ and aims to restore healthy soils by 2030.
+It focuses on three main goals: reducing soil pollution and supporting restoration, improving soil structure and biodiversity, and increasing soil literacy across society.

 To achieve these goals, iCOSHELLs leverages six Living Labs located in the Basque Country, Bulgaria, Greece, Italy, Spain, and Sweden.
 These labs bring together diverse local stakeholders to co-design and test practical strategies for soil health improvement.